uranian throne

 Hyala took deep breaths, glad of the respite, though sick at the thought of what Noad Barlayn Lamiroth was about to plunge into, if he came.
 Would he come?
 Would tradition be observed?
 At whatever time of day or night nen received a dwallidee's call, a Noad was honour bound to respond.
 Straightaway, therefore, Barlayn ought to rush to the scene; but as for whether he really would - she could have bet either way.
 If he did come, he'd be here within minutes.

-Those frozen minutes were compounded of garish dazzle: the reddened blobs of faces all around, smeared by ripple effects from the writhing cmem; Nyav leaning against the bole of the Vorratch, while over his head the bladed boughs dangled their corpse-loads of the condemned; and a few other lit features of the mostly-dark city, such as the nearby dome of the Menestegon, and the thin arch of a Meegn glinting in the black sky overhead.
+Those minutes were a garish dazzle in which the reddened blobs of faces all around were smeared by ripple effects from the writhing cmem.
+Its glow lit the antagonists and the crowd, including Nyav who in his nebulaic stupor leant against the bole of the Vorratch while over his head the bladed boughs dangled their corpse-loads of the condemned.
+Further off in the mostly dark city, the nearby dome of the Menestegon, and the thin arch of a Meegn, glinted in the black sky overhead.

-Steadily, the faces opposite her grew tenser still.
+Steadily, the faces opposite Hyala grew tenser still.
 Eyes widened.
-Then the dreamlike scene woke to a raucous command from the Glomb to the guards.
+Then the dreamlike scene woke to a raucous command from the Glomb.

-Meanwhile the mist, re-aimed at the Noad, consequently became less dense around Hyala; but still she kept in unavoidable touch - via the mentally porous cmem - with the flow of the enticing new promises and justifications now directed at Barlayn.
-You must admit, Noad Barlayn, that Dempelath has a great aim, he's going to make Olhoav great, he's going to give it a place in the sunshine of Syoom, he's going to make it the centre of the world.
-You have misjudged the Revolution if you think it's simply based on a desire to rule Olhoav.
+Meanwhile, a consequence of the mist's re-aiming at the Noad, was that it became less dense around Hyala; but still she kept in unavoidable touch - via the mentally porous cmem - with a flow of enticing new promises and justifications now directed at Barlayn.
+You must admit, Noad Barlayn, that Dempelath has a great aim, he's going to make Olhoav great, he's going to give it a place in the sunshine of Syoom, he's going to make it the centre of the world; you have misjudged the Revolution if you think it's simply based on a desire to rule Olhoav.

 Hyala could not bear this.
 "But why seek the life of poor Nyav?" she burst out, aloud.
 "I am your enemy, true - but he is nobody's enemy.
 Dempelath, tell me: why do you aim to kill a harmless nebulee?"

 In uttering this cry, she was also informing Noad Barlayn of how matters stood.
-She craved moral if not material support from the Noad, the defender of the weak.
-Duty bound to protect a harmless nebulee.
+She craved moral if not material support from the Noad, who by rights was the defender of the weak, duty bound to protect a harmless nebulee.

-The hybrid monster's reply penetrated gently through the mist.
+The hybrid monster's reply gently through the mist.

 "It's only his first life after all, Hyala."